MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 Yes.
 You can appeal to HMRC if you have a reasonable excuse for the late submission.
 Acceptable reasons include serious illness, bereavement of a close relative, a software or technical failure outside your control, or a natural disaster.
 A busy period at work, forgetting the deadline, or your accountant failing to submit on time are generally not accepted as reasonable excuses, though each case is considered individually by HMRC.

 You need software that is recognised by HMRC for MTD ITSA.
 The most widely used options among UK tradespeople are QuickBooks Self-Employed, FreeAgent, Xero, and Sage Accounting.
+Our comparison of Xero, QuickBooks and Sage for UK trades covers MTD readiness in detail.
 If you already use spreadsheets, bridging software can connect your existing records to HMRC's systems.
 HMRC publishes an updated list of compatible software on their website.
 Check it before committing to any product, as not all accounting software is MTD ITSA compatible yet.

 MTD for VAT is already in place and applies to all VAT-registered businesses, regardless of income.
 MTD ITSA is a separate scheme covering Income Tax.
 If you are already MTD-compliant for VAT, you will need to separately sign up for MTD ITSA before April 2026 if your qualifying income exceeds £50,000.
 The software requirements may overlap, as many MTD-compatible accounting packages handle both VAT and Income Tax submissions.